httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 document's "site for cookies".

 Shared workers may be bound to multiple documents at once.
-As it is quite possible for those documents to have distinct "site for cookie" values, the worker's "site for cookies" will be an origin set to a globally unique identifier in cases where the values diverge, and the shared origin in cases where the values agree.
+As it is quite possible for those documents to have distinct "site for cookies" values, the worker's "site for cookies" will be an origin set to a globally unique identifier in cases where the values are not all same-site with the worker's origin, and the worker's origin in cases where the values agree.

 Given a WorkerGlobalScope (`worker`), the following algorithm returns its "site for cookies":